Local Deployment

 Troubleshooting Connection

-- If ACT is running via
+- If ServOS is running via

-npm run dev(host process): Use127.0.0.1. - If ACT is running via Docker: Use
+npm run dev(host process): Use127.0.0.1. - If ServOS is running via Docker: Use

 host.docker.internal(if supported) or your machine’s LAN IP (e.g.,192.168.1.x).